 If you want to really amp up the vibe, I suggest adding some motion sensor spotlights or creating a cool framed area with a pop of color.
 It can add a little extra something to the space!

-Industrial Touches With Metal and Concrete
+Industrial Metal and Concrete Hallway Accents

 I love having urban-themed hallways because it just makes me enjoy my work even more.
 The calming lights and minimal decor really help to soften the metallic or concrete finishes and make them feel more cozy.
 It adds a little extra character to your home and gives it a stronger, more unique vibe.